dynamicslab/hydrogym/README.md

 pip install hydrogym
 ```

+> BEWARE: The pip-package is currently behind the main repository, and we strongly urge users to build HydroGym
+>         directly from the source code.
+Once we've stabilized the package, we will update the pip package in turn.

 However, the package assumes that the solver backend is available, so in order to run simulations locally you will
 need to _separately_ ensure the solver backend is installed (again, currently all the environments are implemented with Firedrake).
 Alternatively (and this is important for large-scale RL training), the core Hydrogym package can (or will soon be able to) launch reinforcement learning training on a Ray-cluster without an underlying Firedrake install.